malpasocodes/alfredcodesblog/content/posts/virtualenvironments.md

 3. **Reproducibility**: By using a virtual environment, you can make the project's setup reproducible and more predictable across different machines.
 This is especially useful when working in a team setting.

-It's also plain best practice to create a new virtual environment for each Python project.
+It's also best practice to create a new virtual environment for each Python project.

-{{< notice question >}}
-How do I create a virtual environment in Python?
-{{< /notice >}}

-There are several ways to create virtual environments in Python.
-For most projects, I recommend I going with ``venv`` which comes packaged with your Python installation.